L0roo/zed/README.md

 # Object Detection in 3D using point clouds obtained from ZED Stereocamera
-## .py files
+## .py files to use
-demo_svo.py runs inference on svo files directly
+demo_svo.py runs inference on one svo files directly demo_svo_multi2.py runs inference on two svo files where it fuses the two point clouds

 ## Installation
 Installation of packages is a bit complicated and messy.
 I followed the installation instructions from mmdetection3d and MinkowskiEngine, but had to change quiet some things.